DAVID LANTER PhD GISP CISA

-Director – Information Technology Auditing and Cyber Security (ITACS) programs
+Director – Information Technology Auditing and Cyber Security (ITACS) Master of Science program

 Management Information Systems

 Philadelphia, PA 19122-6083

 A pioneering inventor of data provenance/lineage metadata and geospatial data management and quality assurance, Prof. Lanter was vice president at CDM Smith where he routinely led teams of software engineers, computer scientists, data specialists, and subject matter experts in designing, developing and securing high-performance applications, decision support systems, and enterprise data architectures for public and private sector organizations from the international to the municipal level.
 As research director at Rand McNally, Prof. Lanter led global and domestic data research and development teams; As software design engineer at Microsoft – Prof. Lanter led GeoModeling quality assurance for the firm’s geography products; and president of Geographic Designs Inc. – where he developed commercial off the shelf and custom artificial intelligence metadata processing capabilities for government agencies, utility and private organizations enabling them to visualize and analyze big datasets and manage quality in their enterprise information systems.
 As a systems analyst at Grumman Data Systems he designed a reusable software library for cartographic applications for tactical and strategic systems of the U.S. Air Force.
 At University of California in Santa Barbara, he taught Geographic Information Systems, cartographic design and production, and applications programming.

 Lanter, D.P. and R. Essinger, 2017, “User Centered Design”, in International Encyclopedia of Geography: People, the Earth, Environment and Technology, New York: John Wiley and Sons.